MegaColorBoy/megacolorboy-ssg/README.md

 I wanted to flex my Python skills a bit, so thought this would be a good time to make it work again.

 This is an open source project and you are free to read the code or even fork it into your own version!

+# Things left to do:

+- [ ] Archive
+- [ ] Tags/Categories
+- [ ] Bulk import/export
+- [ ] Better way to manage templates
+- [ ] Makefile to automate deployment / Deployment using Python tools
+- [ ] Interactive UI to select and delete posts (Look into something nCurses library)